gtiosclub/bootcamp-module-6/README.md

-WEEK 7 ASSIGNMENT
-Movie Ratings App
-———————————

-— Overview —
+# Module 6: Movies Rating App with SwiftUI

-For this assignment, you will create the frontend and implement logic for an app that allows you to rate popular movies and view those ratings.
-You will:
+In this module, you'll be building an app to rate movies using SwiftUI.

-- Understand how Views are constructed/formatted in Swift.
-- Create views iteratively using ForEach.
+#### What you'll accomplish:

+- [ ] Share and manage view-wide state using SwiftUI property wrappers.

+- [ ] Build nested views by decomposing the different layers into subviews.

-- Learn basic methods of navigation, such as a “sheet.”
+- [ ] Learn basic methods of navigation, such as a “sheet.”

-- See how state can be propagated through your app through the use of “@State” and “@Binding” variables.
-- Split up repetitive UI’s into concise subviews.
+#### Overview

 — Files Included —